robstave/angular2-training/session-five/page1.md

 [Promises](https://www.promisejs.org/) are good.
 They pretty much handle what you were doing with all those pesky error cases and the like.
-They seemed to be the new hotness and are used with $http in angular1.x.
+They seemed to be the new hotness and as its own package $q then wereused with $http in angular1.x.

 I started in angular1.2 and had used [ngResource](https://docs.angularjs.org/api/ngResource) which kinda implemented some of what promises provided, but were really just a wrapper with success and error callbacks.
 No